 All of our doctoral programs require that a doctoral dissertation proposal be submitted after the Qualifying Examination has been successfully completed.
+Unless otherwise noted, the dissertation proposal takes place in the fourth year.
 The student and his or her advisor will determine the composition of the Ph.D.
 Committee.
 In most cases, the Qualifying Committee will constitute the Ph.D.
 Committee.
 As is the case with the Qualifying Committee, the Ph.D.
 Committee should consist of at least four members of the Graduate Faculty with at least three members within the student's home department (A & S Psychology or P & HD) and at least one faculty member from outside the home department (i.e., either from the other Psychology Department or another Vanderbilt Department such as the Department of Psychiatry at the Vanderbilt Medical School).
-In the case of Clinical Science and Cognition and Cognitive Neuroscience students, outside-the-department committee members from the other Psychology Department must also be outside the students' area group (e.g., a Peabody and Human Development Cognition and Cognitive Neuroscience faculty member cannot serve as the outside member for a Cognition and Cognitive Neuroscience student from the Arts and Science Psychology department).
-Furthermore, to keep within the spirit of this rule, students in other area groups should consult with their advisor or the DGS to ensure that an outside committee member from the other psychology department is from a substantively different area of research (e.g., a Neuroscience graduate student doing cognitive neuroscience research should probably not select a Cognition and Cognitive Neuroscience faculty member from Peabody as their outside committee member).
+In the case of Clinical Science and Cognition and Cognitive Neuroscience students, outsidethe-department committee members from the other Psychology Department must also be outside the students' area group (e.g., a Peabody and Human Development Cognition and Cognitive Neuroscience faculty member cannot serve as the outside member for a Cognition and Cognitive Neuroscience student from the Arts and Science Psychology department, though they could serve as one of the three members of the home department).Furthermore, to keep within the spirit of this rule, students in other area groups should consult with their advisor or the DGS to ensure that an outside committee member from the other psychology department is from a substantively different area of research (e.g., a Neuroscience graduate student doing cognitive neuroscience research should probably not select a Cognition and Cognitive Neuroscience faculty member from Peabody as their outside committee member).
 Some area groups permit the outside committee member to be from outside of Vanderbilt; see the area group sections for a discussion of the rules for appointing a committee member from outside of Vanderbilt (under the section for the Qualifying Examination).
 The advisor will serve as Chair of this committee.
 The composition of the Ph.D.
 Committee must be approved by the Director of Graduate Studies of the student's home department and the Graduate School.